Skip to content ↓

 -use their mathematical knowledge in their own lives, to solve problems in a range of contexts.

-Implementation: Maths is taught daily across the school, through blocks of work based on a progression of knowledge and skills.
+Implementation: Maths is taught daily across school, through blocks of work based on a progression of knowledge and skills.
 The amount of time spent on each area of maths will be based upon progress towards objectives and the professional judgement of teachers.
-Lessons are planned to allow pupils to develop arithmetic and calculation skills and problem solving and reasoning skills.
-On the final day each week, pupils will revisit and revise previously taught concepts to ensure key knowledge and skills are committed to long term memory.
-Further to this, ‘warm ups’ will take place daily to allow concepts to be revisited.
-The ‘White Rose’ scheme will be used as the primary teaching tool but teachers will make use of other resources as appropriate.
+Lessons are planned to allow pupils to develop arithmetic and calculation skills and problem-solving and reasoning skills.
+Further to this, retrieval activities will take place daily to allow concepts to be revisited.
+The ‘White Rose’ scheme will be used as the primary teaching tool, but teachers will use other resources as appropriate.
 Teachers also identify opportunities across the curriculum where mathematical skills can be used in context to support learning in all subjects.

 Click here: Maths Progression